gregbo/mininet_frr/README.md

 do the following:

 - cd into the directory of the example that you want to run.
-- configure FRR by running configure script.
+- configure FRR by running the configure script.
-- start the eumlation by running the python topology script
+- start the emulation by running the python topology script

 Example:
 ```